rexcape/react-loading/README.md

 ## motivation

 I need to use the loading state for many projects.
 However, I can't find a suitable library from npm, so I created this repo as a temporary solution.
-I believe I will find a better library later, so this repo will not published to npm.
+I believe I will find a better library later, so this repo will not be published to npm.

 My implementation is from [this anwser on stackoverflow](https://stackoverflow.com/a/69110667)